serenadeai/speech-recorder/README.md

 -   `sampleRate`: the sample rate for the audio; must be 8000, 16000, 32000, or 48000. defaults to `16000`.
 -   `silence`: the number of consecutive non-speaking frames before silence is detected (taking into account the `smoothing` factor).
 -   `smoothing`: the number of consecutive frames of the same type before making a transition. for instance, if `smoothing` is `2`, then a single frame will not be counted as speech; only when `2` consecutive speech frames are detected will speech be detected. defaults to `2`.
+-   `skip`: the number of initial frames to skip before considering audio as speech, to allow for initial VAD calibration*__*.
 -   `triggers`: a list of `Trigger` objects that can optionally specify when the `onTrigger` callback is executed.

 The `start` method supports the following options: